Hyundai Grandeur: Sixth generation (IG; 2016)

 Hyundai unveiled the sixth generation Grandeur on October 27, 2016.
-The sixth generation model was not sold in North America due to slow sales of the preceding version; other than Hyundai's new luxury division Genesis Motors, the Sonata became the largest and most expensive sedan marketed by Hyundai in the US.
+The sixth generation model was not sold in North America due to slow sales of the preceding generation; other than Hyundai's new luxury division Genesis Motors, the Sonata became the largest and most expensive sedan marketed by Hyundai in the US.
 A Hybrid model was added in March 2017.
 The 2.2-litre diesel engine option was discontinued in 2018.
 132,000 Grandeurs were sold in 2017 and about 110,000 vehicles were sold in 2018.
 It is the best-selling vehicle in its category in the South Korean market.

 Facelift

 A facelifted Grandeur was launched in November 2019.
 The car is bigger with the wheelbase growing by 40 mm, length by 60 mm and width by 10 mm.
-Exterior changes include a bigger grill with turn signals and daytime running lights (DRL) integrated into the grill's diamond patterns plus new headlights and taillights.
+Exterior changes include a bigger grille with turn signals and daytime running lights (DRL) integrated into the grille's diamond patterns plus new headlights and taillights.
 Interior changes include a new optional 12.3-inch widescreen infotainment system, new shift-by-wire (SBW) buttons replacing the old gear lever, and a new touchscreen for climate controls.
 Other changes include a new remote parking system and an improved autonomous emergency braking system.

 For the powertrain, a new Smartstream G2.5 GDi with an 8-speed automatic transmission replaced the 2.4L Theta II GDi engine with the 6-speed automatic transmission and both 3.0L Lambda II MPi/GDi engine options are discontinued.

 The Sonata, which had been selling the most as a People's car for a long time in the Korean market, saw a sharp decline in sales, but the Grandeur sold 90,000 to 100,000 vehicles a month, ranking first in sales.